Great food, wine, and shows find a home in Gold Country

 Things to do

 This forest-wrapped hamlet of handsome Victorian-era homes and tree-lined streets 60 miles northeast of Sacramento is one of Gold Country’s prettiest towns.
 Gold Rush history, wine, thriving gardens and fresh produce—it’s all in Nevada City.

-Originally settled in 1849 as a mining camp, Nevada City features a well-preserved Downtown Historic District, including California’s oldest operating structure originally built for performances, the 1865 Nevada Theatre, with past performers ranging from Mark Twain to Mötley Crüe.
+Originally settled in 1849 as a mining camp, this Nevada County town features a well-preserved Downtown Historic District, including California’s oldest operating structure originally built for performances, the 1865 Nevada Theatre, with past performers ranging from Mark Twain to Mötley Crüe.
 Just around the corner, on Main Street, a bell-towered firehouse with a Victorian gingerbread front is the site of a compact history museum where the intricate cooking baskets made by native Nisenan Indians are exhibited alongside the artifacts of early residents and Chinese pioneers.

-Strolling through the town’s historic district, you’ll see impeccable 19th-century buildings with wooden balconies that are now often the homes of restaurants, gift shops (look for nature-lover treasures at The Earth Store), wine-tasting rooms, and antiques shops.
+Strolling through Nevada City’s historic district, you’ll see impeccable 19th-century buildings with wooden balconies that are now often the homes of restaurants, gift shops (look for nature-lover treasures at The Earth Store), wine-tasting rooms, and antiques shops.
 Hotels in the district include the National Exchange Hotel, one of the oldest continuously operated hotels west of the Rockies, with balconies that offer great views of the town’s bustle, and the Broad Street Inn, which has an inviting backyard garden.
 Download a self-guided walking tour from the Nevada City Chamber of Commerce.
-There’s a thriving seasonal farmers market with dozens of vendors selling produce as well as fresh fish and crafty items like soap and handmade bags.
+There’s a thriving seasonal farmers' market with dozens of vendors selling produce as well as fresh fish and crafty items like soap and handmade bags.